EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   500 Internal Server Error: The server encountered an unexpected condition that prevented it from fulfilling the request.
 Example: Server misconfiguration or unhandled exceptions in code.

 -   503 Service Unavailable: The server is currently unavailable (overloaded or down for maintenance).
 Example: Temporary downtime or high traffic causing the service to be inaccessible.

+##  API CONFIGURATION IN LARAVEL 11

+-   In Laravel 11, API functionality isn't pre-configured by default.
+To set it up, you need to publish the API assets.

+-   Run the command below:   ====>>   php artisan install:api

+-   API Routes goes to routes/api.php not routes/web.php

+##  API VERSIONING

+-   API Versioning is the practice of managing and organizing changes to an API in a way that ensures stability for existing users while allowing for updates, improvements, or breaking changes.

+-   Versioning is the recommended practice when working with APIs, as it helps manage changes and ensures compatibility for different users or clients over time.

+-   If you choose not to use versioning for your API, that's entirely acceptable in some scenarios.